vedantbodhe/damage-report-app/README.md

 This software and its associated files are the exclusive property of Vedant Vinayak Bodhe.

-You are not permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, in whole or in part, without the express prior written permission of the copyright holder.
+You are not permitted to copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, in whole or in part, without the express prior written permission or credit of the copyright holder.

-Any unauthorized use of this software is strictly prohibited and may result in legal action.
+Any unauthorized sale of this software is strictly prohibited and may result in legal action.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

 Contact: vedantbodhe@gmail.com for licensing and work inquiries.